 - Heat olive oil and butter over a medium heat in a medium saucepan.
-Add onion, garlic, ¼ teaspoon salt, ¼ teaspoon cumin, and ½ teaspoon ground coriander.
+Add onion, garlic, ¼ teaspoon salt, 1/2 teaspoon cumin, 1/4 teaspoon ground coriander and cayenne.
 Cook until onion and garlic are fragrant and translucent, about 3-4 minutes.

 - Stir in flour.
 Cook one minute.